loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Transformations.typ

   $lambda^not x. c$, $square lambda^~ x. c$,
 )

-It is important not to forget the negative fragment as well.
+We must not forget to transform the commands as well.
 Before calling a function with type $not A$, which after conversion has type $square ~A$, we have to follow the indirection to access the closure.